Francesca Albanese

 Albanese holds a law degree with honours from the University of Pisa and a Master of Laws in human rights from SOAS University of London.
-She is an Affiliate Scholar at the Institute for the Study of International Migration at Georgetown University, a senior advisor on Migration and Forced Displacement at the non-profit Arab Renaissance for Democracy and Development (ARDD).
+She was an affiliate scholar at the Institute for the Study of International Migration at Georgetown University until late 2025, when the University stated it was ended due to the U.S. sanctions.
+She is a senior advisor on Migration and Forced Displacement at the non-profit Arab Renaissance for Democracy and Development.